sinch-contact-pro/ClientComJS/README.md

 ClientComJS
 ===========

-ClientCom example on web page using Javascript
+ClientCom example on web page using Javascript.
+Works only in Windows machine and with CDT.